Demi Vollering: 2019

 Having raced in 2018 as an amateur with the domestic SwaboLadies.nl team, Vollering signed her first professional contract in 2019 with Dutch team Parkhotel Valkenburg.

-Her first spring campaign as a professional cyclist was a successful one, with top-10 finishes at the Amstel Gold Race, La Flèche Wallonne and a first monument podium at Liège–Bastogne–Liège.
+Her first spring campaign as a professional cyclist was a successful one, with top-10 finishes at the Amstel Gold Race, La Flèche Wallonne, and a first Monument podium at Liège–Bastogne–Liège.

-In May 2019, Vollering achieved her first professional victory: a 2.7km prologue at the Festival Elsy Jacobs in Luxembourg, taking the leader's jersey in the process.
-She followed this up in October 2019, with a second pro win at the Giro dell'Emilia, beating Elisa Longo Borghini in a two-rider sprint at the top of the Madonna di San Luca climb.
+In May 2019, Vollering achieved her first professional victory: a 2.7 km prologue at the Festival Elsy Jacobs in Luxembourg, taking the leader's jersey in the process.
+She followed this up in October with a second professional win at the Giro dell'Emilia, beating Elisa Longo Borghini in a two-rider sprint at the top of the Madonna di San Luca climb.

 2020

-In the COVID-19 affected 2020 season, Vollering continued to impress in WorldTour races, coming third at both La Course by Le Tour de France and La Flèche Wallonne, in addition to top-10 results on the cobbles at Gent–Wevelgem and the Tour of Flanders.
+In the COVID-19-affected 2020 season, Vollering continued to impress in WorldTour races, coming third at both La Course by Le Tour de France and La Flèche Wallonne, in addition to top-10 results on the cobbles at Gent–Wevelgem and the Tour of Flanders.

-Following two successful seasons with Parkhotel Valkenburg, it was announced that Vollering would be joining UCI WorldTeam SD Worx from the 2021 season onwards.
+Following two successful seasons with Parkhotel Valkenburg, joined UCI WorldTeam SD Worx from the 2021 season onwards.